top of page

 We have neither the ability or the inclination.

-All of the scams we have seen first hand resulted from people trying to avoid professional services to save on fees - in other words, they did it themselves.
+All of the scams we have seen first hand resulted from people trying to avoid professional services to save on fees - If I represented myself at court and lost, I would not be surprised

 Use the correct channels and view investment fees as an incentive and protection for the portfolio to flourish